Norman Child Custody Lawyer

 Helping Families With Sole & Joint Custody Throughout Oklahoma City, McClain County & Cleveland County

 Our Norman child custody and visitation rights lawyers have decades of combined experience to apply to your family law issue.
-Our family law attorneys remain dedicated to achieving your goals as efficiently as possible through stellar service and prominent legal ability.
+Our OK family law attorneys remain dedicated to achieving your goals as efficiently as possible through stellar service and prominent legal ability.
 Our child custody lawyers in Norman, OK, always work to obtain goals, especially for your child's best interests.

 Child custody and visitation rights are issues that must be resolved to finalize your divorce.
 These family law matters may also arise in post-divorce situations when modifications to existing court orders are needed to accommodate substantial changes in your or your ex-spouse’s circumstances.

 In some instances, grandparents need to step in to care for a child or to seek the right to visit a child when barred by an uncooperative parent.
 Whatever the situation you face concerning your child(ren) or grandchild(ren), Nichols Dixon is here to help.

-What Are the Different Types of Custody in Oklahoma?
+What Are the Different Types of Custody in Norman, Oklahoma?

-Child custody generally refers to both physical and legal custody.
+Child custody in Oklahoma, OK, generally refers to both physical and legal custody.
 Physical custody involves where and with whom the child lives, while legal custody refers to a parent’s right to make decisions about the child’s education, health, religious practices, and other important child custody issues.

 Oklahoma courts favor children having a structured and continuing relationship with both parents barring any reason against it (such as domestic violence or a substance abuse problem).
 Therefore, many courts award joint custody, as it is considered to be in the child’s best interests.

 At Nichols Dixon, our Norman family law lawyers provide assistance with custody-related issues for parents and grandparents such as:

 - Parenting plans